cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/README.md

 ---
-## Worker/compute Equipment in use at packet hosting CNF and VNFs
+## Worker/compute Equipment in use at Equinix Metal hosting CNF and VNFs

 The Kubernetes and Openstack clusters will have 2-3 machines which run the network functions.